NuGet/docs.microsoft.com-nuget/docs/visual-studio-extensibility/nuget-api-in-visual-studio.md

 ## IVsPackageInstallerEvents interface

+> [!Note]
+> These events are only raised for packages.config projects.
+To get updates for both packages.config and PackageReference use [`IVsNuGetProjectUpdateEvents`](#ivsnugetprojectupdateevents-interface) instead.

 ```cs
     /// <summary>
     /// Contains events which are raised when packages are installed or uninstalled from projects and the current